Vladmidir/Your-Movie-List/notes.md

 ## Notes

 ### General notes:
+- Destructing objects creates a shallow copy {...obj}.
+[More on that here](https://stackoverflow.com/questions/12690107/clone-object-without-reference-javascript)
 - App routing takes the following form `app.METHOD(PATH, HANDLER)
 - IMPORTANT: I did not install some packages as `dev` and installed them forever (eg, sequelize-cli).
 Make sure this is not an issue.
 ### Setup notes